What Happened to Little Red Riding Hood? (Flash Fiction)

 The following day, she rested in bed.
 Her ankle was propped up on a pillow, and her mind tiredly reviewed the way the hike had ended: husband and dog eventually backtracking, the hobbling trip back to the car (her eyes fixed to the ground, her ears ringing with her husband’s complaints), the wait in the emergency room.

-Her husband was now in his office, taking a work break by playing a computer game with lots of gunfire.
+Andrew was now in his office, taking a work break by playing a computer game with lots of gunfire.
 Lewis lay beside her on the bed, watching her expectantly.
 Clarissa gave him a wan smile and took out her phone.
 Yesterday’s footage was worthless, but here was an opportunity for new content.

 “I have the best dog in the world,” she recorded herself saying, in a YouTube video that would later go viral.
 “I hurt my ankle the other day, and this snuggle monster won’t leave my side.”
 Off-camera, she produced another turkey treat and fed it to him.
 “Good boy,” she cooed, as he wiggled closer on the bed.